judell/word-replacer/README.md

-# Chrome/Edge extension to replaced words with other words
+# Chrome/Edge extension to replace words with other words

 ## Setup